mdo5004/mdo5004.github.io/index.md

 ## Summary

 Detail-oriented Full Stack Web Developer with 7 years of experience in managing and optimizing complex web applications.
 Proven expertise in transforming UI designs into pixel-perfect components and TypeScript, React, and NextJS.
 Skilled in building modular front-end code, developing tools, and troubleshooting bugs to enhance both customer and team member experiences.
-Adept at leading projects, montoring junior developers, and utilizing modern front-end practices to drive innovation and efficiency.
+Adept at leading projects, mentoring junior developers, and utilizing modern front-end practices to drive innovation and efficiency.

 ## Experience